Kitchen and Other Stories

 • Melt the butter in a pot and gently fry the onion, garlic and celery until soft.

-• Add the soaked and drained beans, vegetable stock, salt & pepper.
+• Add the soaked and drained beans, vegetable stock, salt & pepper and baking soda.
+The baking soda reduces the cooking time of the beans.
 Cover and cook for about 30 minutes or until the beans are soft and can be broken when pressed between your fingers.

 • While the beans are cooking, heat the oil in a small pan and fry the red onion slices until golden.
 Drain and set aside to use as garnish.